-A federal judge ruled Thursday that the Trump administration broke the law in deploying the National Guard to patrol the streets of Washington without the city’s approval.
+A federal judge ruled Thursday that the Trump administration broke the law in deploying the National Guard to patrol the streets of the District of Columbia without the city’s approval.

 Judge Jia Cobb, a Biden appointee, stayed her ruling for three weeks to give President Trump a chance to mount an appeal.